 Range of Marks Assigned Grade Grade Points

-91-100 $A^+$ 10
+91-100 A^+ 10

 81-90 A 9

-71-80 $\mathrm{B}^{\scriptscriptstyle +}$ 8
+71-80 B + 8

 61-70 В 7

 51-60 C + 6

 46-50 С 5

 40-45 D 4

 <40 F 0

-Not Applicable F R (Fail due to shortage of attendance and therefore,to repeat the course) 0
+- F ^R (Fail due to shortage of attendance and therefore, to repeat the course)

-Note: -F- denotes failure in the course; - FR - denotes absent / detained as per AICTE norms.
+Note: -F- denotes failure in the course; - F^R - denotes absent / detained as per AICTE norms.
 After the results are declared, grade sheets will be issued to the students.
 The grade sheets will contain the following details:

-- a) The college in which the candidate has studied. - b) The list of courses enrolled during the semester and the grades scored. - c) The Grade Point Average(GPA) for the semester and the Cumulative Grade Point Average(CGPA) of all enrolled subjects from first semester onwards. - d) GPA is the ratio of sum of the products of the number of credits(C)of courses registered and the corresponding Grades Points(GP) scored in those courses, taken for all the courses and sum of the number of credits of all the courses.
+- a) The college in which the candidate has studied. - b) The list of courses enrolled during the semester and the grades scored. - c) The Grade Point Average (GPA) for the semester and the Cumulative Grade Point Average (CGPA) of all enrolled subjects from first semester onwards. - d) GPA is the ratio of sum of the products of the number of credits (C) of courses registered and the corresponding grades points (GP) scored in those courses, taken for all the courses and sum of the number of credits of all the courses.

-$$\mathbf{GPA} = \sum (\mathbf{C} \times \mathbf{GP}) / \sum \mathbf{C}$$ e) The conversion of CGPA into percentage marks is as follows
+$$\mathbf{GPA} = \sum (\mathbf{C} \times \mathbf{GP}) / \sum \mathbf{C})$$ e) The conversion of CGPA into percentage marks is as given below

 CGPA will be calculated in a similar manner, considering all the courses enrolled from first semester.
-FR grades are to be excluded for calculating GPA and CGPA.
+F^R grades are to be excluded for calculating GPA and CGPA.